-The Council has several policies and procedures which are recorded in its Local Code of Governance.
+The Council records policies and procedures, and ongoing good practice, in our Local Code of Governance.
 These are mapped to the seven principles of good governance.
-The Council has a positive risk appetite and the governance framework is designed to manage risk to an acceptable level.
+We have a positive risk appetite, and the governance framework is designed to manage risk to an acceptable level.
 It provides a reasonable level of assurance, as it is not possible to eliminate all risks which may impact the achievement of its vision, policies, aims and objectives.

 The effectiveness of the key elements of the governance framework is reviewed throughout the year.
-This activity is informed by the work of senior officers who have responsibility for the development and maintenance of the governance environment, the Head of Internal Audit's annual report, and from comments received from external auditors and other review agencies and inspectorates.
+This activity is informed by the work of senior officers who have responsibility for the development and maintenance of the governance environment, the Head of Internal Audit's annual report, comments received from external auditors and other review agencies and inspectorates.